What is the North-South Centre?

 - Awareness raising: contributing to the reflection and understanding of each individual’s role within a global interconnected society

-This work is thus translated into cross-cutting activities fulfilling the mission of the Centre and spreading the CoE’s standards.
+This work is thus translated into cross-cutting activities fulfilling the mission of the North-South Centre and spreading the Council of Europe's standards.

 Which issues is the North-South Centre focusing on?